 The chairholder must submit progress reports every 24 months and a final report at the end of the Chair (i.e., at the end of the fifth year if the chairholder does not wish to renew her Chair, or at the end of the second term if a renewal is granted).
 Continued NSERC support for the Chair depends on favourable reviews of the activities and progress of the Chair, and the continued contribution of the host university and supporting organization(s), which must be confirmed annually.

 Renewal applications are due six months prior to the end date of the Chair.
 The decision to renew a Chair for a second term will be based on the fourth year progress report, a proposed action plan for the second term, supporting documentation from the supporting organization(s), a statement of impact from the host university, and an up-to-date Form 100.
-Renewal applications will be evaluated by the CWSE Selection Committee.
+Renewal applications will be evaluated by members of the CWSE Selection Committee and NSERC staff.
 Chairs are encouraged to renew their Discovery Grants; however, at the CWSE renewal stage, holding an active Discovery Grant is not a requirement.